 – Casual pizza joint with a community feel.
 Great deep dish pizza along with burgers and hot dogs.

 – Delicious fresh seafood made to order.
-Also a great place to pick up any seafood produce for home cooking.
+Blue Water is also a great place to pick up any seafood produce for home cooking.
 This is my favorite spot for fish sandwiches in all of San Diego.

 – Cozy, unpretentious neighborhood diner with an old-school vibe & menu of American comfort classics.

 – Charming spot offers eclectic fare, wine flights & a fixed-price menu served at communal tables.

 – Classy venue serves French & New American fare plus boutique wines & bottomless mimosas at brunch.